lacuna-tech/mds-core/packages/mds-daily/README.md

 1. Make sure node/git are installed
 2. Clone this repo
 3. `cd` into the repo dir
-4. Host the API locally at `http://localhost:4001` by running `yarn start`
+4. Host the API locally at `http://localhost:4001` by running `pnpm start`
 5. Interact with the API using your favorite REST client

 ## Run Tests